binnes/esp8266Workshop/docs/mosquitto/README.md

 docker rm mosquitto
 ```

-When using named containers there can only be a single container with a name.
-So you need to remove any previous container before creating a new one.
+When using named containers there can only be a single container with a given name.
+So you need to remove any previous container using the name before creating a new one.

 To start the container using the config and local storage ensure you are in the directory containing the config, data and log folder then use command:

 - Linux and Mac:

     ``` sh
-    docker run -itd -p 1883:1883 -p 9001:9001 -v `pwd`/config:/mosquitto/config -v `pwd`/data:/mosquitto/data -v `pwd`/log:/mosquitto/log --network mqtt --name mosquitto eclipse-mosquitto
+    docker run -itd -p 1883:1883 -v `pwd`/config:/mosquitto/config -v `pwd`/data:/mosquitto/data -v `pwd`/log:/mosquitto/log --network mqtt --name mosquitto eclipse-mosquitto
     ```

     !!!
 Info